-MEET OUR DISTANCE EDUCATION FACULTY
+MEET OUR ONLINE EDUCATION FACULTY

 Surrounded by gems and antique jewelry from a young age, Lo has always been fascinated with the industry.
 From polishing silver at her father’s antique business to watching the local bench jeweler at the jewelry store where her mother worked, Lo spent considerable time learning and observing the trade from the inside.
 After earning a B.A. in Creative Process and Aesthetics of Music Performance and Studio Art from the University of Redlands, Lo furthered her education at GIA by earning the Graduate Gemologist and Accredited Jewelry Professional diplomas.
 Her work as a jewelry consultant, as a diamond grader in the GIA Laboratory, and regular attendance of gemological tradeshows demonstrates her commitment to the trade and desire to further enrich her knowledge and experience.
 Lo’s passion for gemology fuels and inspires her role as an instructor, where she strives to give her students the best opportunity for success in their gemological endeavors.

-As Manager of Distance Education instruction at GIA, Paul brings a lifelong passion for gemstones and minerals along with more than 10 years of trade experience.
+As Senior Manager of Online Education instruction at GIA, Paul brings a lifelong passion for gemstones and minerals along with more than 10 years of trade experience.
 Paul completed both the Graduate Gemologist and Graduate Jeweler diplomas, which he utilized extensively while working in retail jewelry sales and management selling luxury watches and owning a small boutique jewelry business that specialized in unique gemstones.
 With a background in web design and systems engineering, Paul is savvy about using technology to help students learn.

 Daniela’s interest in natural geological formations started in her youth.
 She followed it by earning the Graduate Gemologist diploma and Accredited Jewelry Professional credential while working as a GIA diamond grader from 2014-2017.
 Daniela also loves the visual arts, and completed her Bachelor of Fine Arts at BIOLA University in 2014.
 Her favorite part of being an instructor is witnessing the “aha!” moment when students understand the gem identification process.